ShaunCurtis/AllinOne/Readme.md

+> This code has now been superceeded by [Hydra](https://github.com/ShaunCurtis/Hydra) and [CEC.Blazor.Examples](https://github.com/ShaunCurtis/CEC.Blazor.Examples)

 > The source code has been updated to Net5

 This repository is for an article describing how to build a Blazor Project that handles both Server and WASM on the same web site.